cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ Test if the CNF crashes when pod memory hog occurs

+Why: A CNF can fail due to running out of memory.
+This can be mitigated by using two levels of memory policies (pod level and node level) in K8s.
+If the memory policies for a CNF are not fine grained enough, the CNFs out-of-memory failure blast radius will result in using all of the system memory on the node.

 * ✔️ Test if the CNF crashes when pod io stress occurs

 * ✔️ Test if the CNF crashes when pod network corruption occurs